decentraland/documentation/content/creator/scenes/projects/scene-metadata.md

 ## Feature Toggles

-There are certain features that can be dissabled in specific scenes so that players can't use these abusively.
+There are certain features that can be disabled in specific scenes so that players can't use these abusively.
 The `featureToggles` property manages these permissions.

 The corresponding features are enabled by default, unless specified as _dissabled_ in the `scene.json` file.